 AIS Radar displays Automatic Identification System data received from marine AIS transponders or receivers such as the ExNC 101, Weatherdock easyAIS or Digital Yacht, over a WiFi network.

-View the position, course, heading and speed of vessels and navigation aids on a radar-style display.
+View the position, course, heading and speed of vessels and navigation aids on a radar-style display (plan position indicator).
 The display range can be changed from 1 to 9 (iPhone) or 18 (iPad) Nautical Miles via buttons or pinch gestures.
 Detailed information about a target can be displayed by tapping it.

 The radar display can be switched between North Up, Heading Up (based on iPhone/iPad magnetometer) and Course Up (based on AIS transponder data).
 Optionally, slow or non-moving targets can be hidden for a less cluttered display.